idies/SDSS-WordPress-Website-DR15/wp-content/plugins/wck-custom-fields-and-custom-post-types-creator/readme.txt

 10. Taxonomy listing

 == Changelog ==
+= 1.3.3 =
+* Added date format option for Datepicker Field
+* Fixed notices when multiple single boxes were present and the first one had a required error
+* New menu icon

+= 1.3.2 =
+* Added Number field type
+* Removed notice regarding post thumbnail on certain themes
+* New branding to match website

+= 1.3.1 =
+* Fixed preview draft not showing the correct custom fields in certain conditions
+* Fixed a fatal error that was happening in certain conditions when adding a new Custom Fields Creator Meta Box

+= 1.3.0 =
+* Security Fixes

 = 1.2.9 =
 * Added Lables field in Custom Fields Creator next to Options for checkboxes, selects and radios